A Brief History of the Lake Jindabyne Sailing Club.

 The rebuilding of the Lake Jindabyne Sailing Club clubhouse was undertaken in 1996 and was a significant project undertaken by the Sailing Club members without funding support from any other group or government body.
 Most of the work was undertaken by club members and many local tradesmen donated quite a bit of specialist work such as plastering, rendering and plumbing.
 The cost of materials for the project was $80,000 and the donated labour value invested in the project was at least equivalent in value.
 The entire project was funded by the Lake Jindabyne Sailing Club with no donations or grants accepted.

 As happens in all clubs, membership rises and falls over the years.
-The mid-teens of the 21st Century sees club membership on the rise once again.
+The 20's of the 21st Century sees club membership on the rise once again.
 In terms of numbers, we are not a huge club.
-Membership is around the 60 mark but, of course, not all members sail in every event.
+Membership is approaching 150 but, of course, not all members sail in every event.
 We are however a very happy club.